nios-students/docs/wiki/howto-rec-book.md

 | 5       |  4         | Please ask your center on the day of theory paper | |  -
 --------------------------------

 # How to make the practical file?
 **Prep work I**

 **Stuff to buy**

 1. Record book
-One side lines and other side write i.e. Without lines.
+One side lines and the other side writes i.e. without lines.
-2. Pen any colour works (I used bule) and other stationery.
+2. Pen any colour works (I used blue) and other stationery.
+3. White cover for all practical files, write your name, subject with code, and roll number on the front!

 **Prep work II**

+> [!Note]
+> There are spelling errors in the pdf, so make sure to write the correct ones!

 Step-1 Download your Lab Manual from [nios.ac.in](https://nios.ac.in/online-course-material.aspx#maincontent).
 Course material → Grade → Subject → scroll down and download Sub name (777) Lab manual.pdf

-Step-2 Pick where practicals will you write or copy paste from our stuff [__***IT'S FREE!!!!***__](/wiki/other-materials#practical-files)
+Step-2 Pick where you will write or copy paste from our stuff [__***IT'S FREE!!!!***__](/wiki/other-materials#practical-files)

 Step-3 Start by finding pictures or conducting experiments (relevant for computer-related subjects)

-Step-4 Copy and pasta the aim, objectives, prerequisites, materials required, and precautions.
+Step-4: Copy and paste the aim, objectives, prerequisites, materials required, and precautions.
 In some subjects, the aim may involve writing/copying the line just below the practical number (no need to match the book's number)

 Step-5 Write the procedure (If not provided)